 1. Assign clear roles to your team:

-Calls with more than 4 people can quickly cause you to lose track.
-Be sure to ask: Who will open the meeting?
-Who will explain the proposal?
-Who will answer the questions?
-Who will summarize next steps?
-What will offline communication be like?
+Calls with more than 4 people can quickly lose the thread.
+Be sure to ask: who will open the meeting, who will explain the proposal, who will answer the questions, who will summarize the next steps, what will the offline communication be like?

-2. Specify – and practice – non-online methods to communicate:
+2. Specify - and practice with - non-online methods to communicate:

-There are many stories where “private” messages appear on the main screen and are visible to everyone.
-To avoid this, different tools can be used.
-For example, if you’re using Zoom, use your phone and a different app to chat with your coworkers.
+There are many stories where "private" messages appear on the main screen and are visible to everyone.
+To avoid this, you can use different tools.
+For example, if you are using Zoom, use your phone and a different application to chat with your co-workers.

 3. Keep conversations short:

-Chatting during negotiations can be important, but one study found that performing multiple activities in parallel on a smartphone while negotiating produces lower results , is rated as less professional, and decreases counterparts’ trust.
+Chatting during negotiations can be important, but a study found that performing multiple activities in parallel with a smartphone while trading generates lower resultsis considered less professional and diminishes the confidence of the counterparts.
 To communicate with a partner in a negotiation, brevity is a virtue.

 4. The bigger the better:

-Charles Naquin and his colleagues found that negotiators who communicated via video performed better than negotiators who used email or text messages.
-Additionally, those who used a larger computer screen performed better than those who used a smaller screen.
-The easier you can see your counterparts, the less brain effort will be wasted.
+Charles Naquin and his colleagues found that negotiators who communicated through video performed better than negotiators who used e-mail or text messaging.
+In addition, those who used a larger computer screen performed better than those who used a smaller screen.
+The easier it is to see the counterparts, the less brain effort will be wasted.

 5. Short and concrete:

-Just as video and telephone are preferred over email or text, they are also draining.
-Videos and short teleconferences can allow the parties to have greater attention in the negotiations.
+As much as video and telephone are preferred over e-mail or text, they are also time consuming.
+Short video and teleconferences can allow the parties to have greater focus in negotiations.

 When you are leading Virtual Negotiations